POLYNESIAN ISLANDER REVUE New Every Year!

 Providing entertainment for the entire family, the Mai-Kai dancers invite audience members to hop on stage and learn some new dance moves.
 Children under 12 years old enjoy the show at no charge and there is a children's menu available.
-Each receives a lei and a Polynesian activity book.
+Each receives a lei.
 In addition, the Mai-Kai has a special menu tailored to children's tastes including Captain Hook's Ribs, Society Island Shrimp, Bora Bora Beef and Kon Tiki Chicken.

 Back To The Top